eliseshaffer/portfolio/src/_posts/2021-01-04-representation.md

 layout: post
 title: Representation.
 date: 2021-01-04T16:42:21.465Z
+excerpt: "I just finished reading Sovereign, the second book in the Nemesis series and really enjoyed it.
+I was going to do a review of the book, but after I finished it, I realized that there is something more important to blog about.
+Instead, I'd like to talk about representation."
 ---
 I just finished reading Sovereign, the second book in the Nemesis series and really enjoyed it.
 I was going to do a review of the book, but after I finished it, I realized that there is something more important to blog about.
 Instead, I'd like to talk about representation.